|| Vote: 83 MOTION 27-Feb-2018|

 ||18|| 9 |

-A yes vote was in opposition to allowing floor debate on a pair of gun-safety bills.
+A yes vote was in opposition to allowing floor debate on the gun bills.

 On a vote of 228 for and 184 against, the House on Feb.
-27 blocked a Democratic resolution calling on the House to debate two gun-safety bills.
+27, 2018, blocked a Democratic resolution calling on the House to debate two gun-safety bills.
 One (HR 3464) would prevent a firearms dealer from selling a weapon before completion of a federal background check.
-The second bill (HR 4240) would, in part, expand criminal and mental-health background checks to cover all firearms transactions except those between family members.
-The latter provision would eliminate an exemption for purchases occurring at gun shows and over the Internet.
+The second bill (HR 4240) would incentivize reporting to the National Instant Criminal Background System (NICS) and expand criminal and mental-health background checks to cover all firearms transactions except those among family members, friends and hunting partners.
+The latter provision would eliminate exemptions for certain purchases occurring at gun shows, over the Internet and through classified ads.
 This vote was conducted after Republican leaders, who control the House agenda, declined to immediately bring gun legislation to the floor following a Feb.
-14 mass shooting at a Parkland, Fla., high school.
+14 mass shooting at Marjory Stoneman Douglas High School in Parkland, Fla.

 The Democratic resolution was quashed by the presiding officer's ruling that it did not qualify under House rules as a "privileged question" entitled to floor action.
 On the vote reported here, Republicans upheld that ruling after it was appealed by Democrats.